 With proper care, your fine-quality sterling silver jewelry will last a lifetime.
 To minimize scratches and other damage, store your silver jewelry in either a cloth pouch or a separate compartment in your jewelry box.
 Avoid exposing your silver to household chemicals, like bleach and ammonia or when swimming in chlorinated water, as these chemicals can damage sterling silver.

 Clean Your Silver Jewelry Regularly

-Care should also be taken to prevent silver tarnish build-up, a dulling that naturally occurs when silver reacts with sulfur or hydrogen sulfide in the ambient air.
-To clean your silver, use polishes formulated specifically to remove tarnish.
-You can find fine silver polishes, solutions, or cloths appropriate to remove tarnish at most hardware stores or specialty craft stores.
-Tarnish is most easily removed when it first becomes visible.
-Although wearing your silver jewelry often is the best way to prevent tarnish from building up, regular cleanings of all your silver items will prevent tarnish and keep your silver bright and sparkling.
-Look for the fineness mark and the maker's mark on the underside of the silver item you are considering to ensure the quality.
+Care should also be taken to prevent silver tarnish buildup, a dulling that naturally occurs when silver reacts with sulfur or hydrogen sulfide in the ambient air.
+To clean your silver, use a soft cloth with a polish formulated specifically to remove tarnish.
+You can find fine silver polishes, solutions, or cloths appropriate to remove tarnish at hardware stores or specialty craft stores.
+Tarnish is most easily removed when it first becomes visible, although wearing your silver jewelry often is the best way to prevent tarnish from building up.
+Regular cleanings of all your silver items will prevent tarnish and keep your silver bright and sparkly—and if needed, a fresh coat of rhodium from your local silversmith will restore sterling silver’s original shine.

 Is the jewelry at Blue Nile made with sterling silver?